We will ensure that action is taken to mitigate the impact of COVID-19 on the voluntary sector

 We also produce research on coronavirus and its impact on the Scottish Voluntary Sector.

-Over the last few months we have ensured the sector’s voice is heard in national conversations including the Framework for Decision Making, the Social Renewal Advisory Board, the Advisory Group on Economic Recovery, several Scottish Parliament Committee enquiries and in the House of Lords.
+In the thick of the pandemic, we ensured the sector’s voice was heard in national conversations including the Framework for Decision Making, the Social Renewal Advisory Board, the Advisory Group on Economic Recovery, several Scottish Parliament Committee enquiries and in the House of Lords.
 We gathered evidence to inform our work directly from the sector through online events, from #NeverMoreNeeded and from SCVO’s Policy Forum Manifesto for the Future.